 Save on food costs by visiting the local markets and shops.

 Paris restaurants can be expensive, and while it’s worth splurging on one good meal, you don’t want to blow your entire travel budget just on food.
 Luckily, you can find a lot of treats at the local markets (here's the etiquette).
 You can also ask the hotel staff or locals to recommend small cafes and bistros that they go to.
 This may save you from “tourist rates” and will definitely have good food.

 A trip to Paris is wonderful but there are some tips to make it even better.
 Here are a few things to remember:

 - Sunrise and sunset shooting are a really good idea in Paris and in December the short days and reduced daylight hours mean that those mornings aren't so brutal nor those evenings so late!

-- If you are planning to have your Christmas meal in Paris, please note that the French hae Christmas dinner on Christmas Eve and not Christmas Day!
+- If you are planning to have your Christmas meal in Paris, please note that the French have Christmas dinner on Christmas Eve and not Christmas Day!

-- Although Notre Dame is closed, there are plenty of cathedrals that you can visit too see the holiday decorations, a choral show or other special events, and of course, Christmas mass.
+- Although Notre Dame Cathedral is closed, there are plenty of cathedrals that you can visit to see the holiday decorations, a choral show or other special events, and of course, Christmas mass.

 The Weather in Paris in December

 Be prepared for cold weather!
 December weather in Paris is winter weather!
-Daytime highs this month are mostly in the mid-40s °F. You will get a few warmer afternoons, but in early December, the max you are going to reach is about about 55 degrees Fahrenheit.
+The average temperatures in the daytime are a high of mid-40s °F. You will get a few warmer afternoons, but in early December, the max you are going to reach is about about 55 degrees Fahrenheit.
 At night and in the morning, temperatures tend to hover around 30 °F. However, on occasion, they can dip below 20 degrees Fahrenheit!
-It is rainy or icy, but rarely snows.
+It is rainy or icy but rarely snows.